Neural net modeling of equilibria in NSTX-U: Eqnet

 \subsection{Data processing}

-The dataset is first randomly divided 80-10-10 by shot number into training, validation and testing sets.
-We divide the dataset by shot number instead of by sample, since adjacent time slices are highly correlated, which could lead to an overestimation of the NN's capability.
+The 220-shot dataset is first organized chronologically by shot number, with an average $\sim$100 samples per shot.
+The chronologically latest 10\% of shots are set aside for testing.
+All of the shot numbers and examples referenced in this manuscript are from this test data set.
+The remaining 90\% of shots are later divided and used for training and validation which is described in more detail in \cref{sec:model_architecture}.
+This data split procedure is used to mimic the standard experimental application in which a model would be trained on all available data and then need to perform adequately in a future experiment.
+Random splitting would likely over-estimate the NN capabilities since samples are highly correlated within a shot, and to a lesser-degree, among nearby shots.

 Each of the target and predictor variables is dimensionally reduced by performing principal component analysis (PCA) on the training set.
 The number of components kept is selected to achieve $99.5\%$ captured variance, and is summarized for each variable in \cref{fig:eqnet_pca}.
+Another rule-of-thumb sometimes used to select the number of components is the scree test shown in \cref{fig:scree} for some representative signals.
+This test plots the singular values of the data and selects a minimum number of components based on the location of the ``elbow'' where the values begin to level off.
+We verify that the number of components selected is always greater than this point of maximum curvature.

 It should be noted that we do not perform any selection process for including samples as has been done in some previous NN solvers, such as restricting to the flattop portion of the discharge.
 We include all available samples ranging from t=30ms near the end of breakdown phase and concluding at shot termination (end of rampdown, disruption, and/or loss of control).
 Indeed, a sizeable fraction of shots terminate off-normal ($>30\%$ terminate within $0.6\si{s}$, while the target pulse length is generally $1-2\si{s}$) which is a significant contributor to the range and variance in the data, and important for learning.

 In order to adequately learn non-flattop equilibria, one step that proved to be necessary for good performance was performing a PCA “merging” procedure on the target variable $\psi_g^{pla}$.
 This was done by separating the dataset into rampup, flattop, and rampdown/pre-disruption phases of the discharge, performing PCA on each of these phases separately, and combining the PCA components together to form a single basis.
 The motivation is that the flattop phase tends to be over-represented because Ip is constant and the flux surfaces and plasma position are mostly constant.
 In contrast, much of the important variation occurs during rampup and rampdown/pre-disruption.
 Naively using PCA on the combined data did not represent the rampup or rampdown equilibria well, as determined by visual inspection of the projected flux surfaces.
 This problem is not fixed by oversampling the rampup and rampdown equilibria, likely because these samples have lower Ip and therefore lower magnitude of $\psi_g^{pla}$ so they still do not sufficiently contribute to the variance in the data matrix.